Digital Nomad Life in Exuma, Bahamas

 What do people find most challenging about the culture in Exuma?

 "Expats in Exuma often find the slower pace of life challenging, as the local culture values relaxation and leisure over the hustle and bustle of city life.
 The island time concept can be frustrating for those used to punctuality and strict schedules.
 Language can also be a challenge, as while English is the official language, the local dialect can be difficult to understand at first.
 Additionally, the limited availability of goods and services can be a struggle for some expats.
 Many items need to be imported and can be expensive or take a long time to arrive.
 The isolation of the island can also be challenging for some, as it can be difficult to travel to other places, and the options for entertainment and social activities are limited compared to larger cities.
-Lastly, adjusting to the local cuisine can be a challenge for some expats, as Bahamian food is quite different from what many Westerners are used to," said one expat who made the move to Exuma.
+Lastly, adjusting to the local cuisine can be a challenge for some expats, as Bahamian food is quite different from what many Westerners are used to," remarked one foreigner who made the move to Exuma.

 What residency documents or visas did I need if I will be in Exuma for a while?

 "If you are planning to stay in Exuma for an extended period, you will need to have a valid passport from your home country.
 If you are a tourist and your stay is less than 90 days, you typically do not need a visa.
 However, if you plan to stay longer than 90 days, you will need to apply for a visa.
 If you are planning to work or study in the Bahamas, you will need to apply for a specific work or study visa.
 You should apply for these visas before you arrive in the Bahamas.
 If you are planning to retire in the Bahamas, you can apply for an Annual or Permanent Residence Visa.
 The Annual Residence Visa is renewable each year, while the Permanent Residence Visa allows you to live in the Bahamas indefinitely.
 In all cases, you should check with the Bahamas Department of Immigration for the most current information and requirements.
-It's also important to note that having a visa does not guarantee entry into the Bahamas, as this is at the discretion of the Bahamian immigration officials," said one expat in Exuma.
+It's also important to note that having a visa does not guarantee entry into the Bahamas, as this is at the discretion of the Bahamian immigration officials," remarked one foreigner who made the move to Exuma.

 What cultural blunders should I try to avoid making in Exuma?